Big Bash League Teams for 2018-19

-The Big Bash League squads for the 2017-18 edition are placed here.
-With the seventh edition of the Big Bash League just around the corner, it will be interesting to see how the eight teams make any changes to their squad going into the competition.
+The Big Bash League squads for the 2018-19 edition are placed here.
+With the eighth edition of the Big Bash League (BBL08) just around the corner, it will be interesting to see how the eight teams make any changes to their squad going into the competition.

-The Perth Scorchers will enter the BBL07 as the defending champions, having won three of the six Big Bash League titles so far.
+The Adelaide Strikers will enter the BBL08 as the defending champions, but all eyes will be on the Perth Scorchers who have won three of the six Big Bash League titles so far.
 Adam Voges, who no longer plays at the international level any more, could lead the way but lot of credit needs to go to the way coach Justin Langer has managed them over the years.

-The runner-up from the previous season and the winner of the Big Bash League, Sydney Sixers has a strong-looking squad as well.
+The runner-up from the sixth season and the winner of the first ever Big Bash League, Sydney Sixers has a strong-looking squad as well.
 However, Sixers’ problem often has been the absence of their big stars who are away playing for the Australian side.
 That is also probably why the Sydney Sixers squad hasn’t won more than just that one title they did in the first edition.

 The other successful teams in the Big Bash League include the Brisbane Heat and the Sydney Thunder.
 And it’s been a strange sort of seasons for those two Big Bash League squads apart from the ones in which they won the title.